StoneBam/FHKiel_ML_WS2223/reinforcement_learning/README.md

 Basic roboid functions should work together with the python api for EV3dev.
 This will be solved over a protocol layer.

-## Map
+### Environment

+- The environment is a collection of maps and their respective info layers.
-- The map has a rectangular shape with variable sides (integer).
+- Each map has a rectangular shape with variable sides (integer).
-- The map has closed borders, that means the roboid can't travel to the other side via stepping over the edge.
+- Each map has closed borders, that means the roboid can't travel to the other side via stepping over the edge.
-- The map could contain terrain information like:
+- Each map could contain info layers like:
+  - "no-go"-Zones
   - height information
-  - difficulty of terrain
+  - terrain difficultly e.g.:
-    - light
+    - light (no obstacles)
-    - normal
+    - normal (some obstacles)
-    - hard
+    - hard (many obstacles)
-    - impossible
+    - impossible (wall, cliff or certain doom)
-- The map has a fixed or random starting and end point.
+  - transit zones, to allow traveling between maps.
 - The map has no memory and won't remember the roboids path.

-## Bonus
+### Bonus

-The map is the simulation field and targets and terrain are colored squares.
+In NEPO lab the Environment is the simulation field and targets and terrain are colored squares.

-### Useful notes
+#### Useful notes

 - The EV3dev robot uses Python as code generator.
 - Fraunhofer institute infos [link](https://jira.iais.fraunhofer.de/wiki/display/ORInfo/Programming+EV3#ProgrammingEV3-ProgrammingLanguagesforCodeGeneration)